Avoid These Foods to Stay Flare-Free

 A 2010 study followed 82,869 women over a 14-year period and found those consuming two or more alcohol beverages daily put themselves at considerable risk for developing psoriasis.
 That same study also found drinking non-light beer was another risk factor for women in developing psoriasis.

-Men also have an increased risk for developing psoriasis if their alcohol consumption is more than 100g per day according to researchers out of National Public Health Institute, Helsinki, Finland.
+Men also have an increased risk for developing psoriasis if their alcohol consumption is more than 100 grams per day according to researchers out of National Public Health Institute, Helsinki, Finland.
 And according to researchers from the University of Michigan, the excess use of alcohol in psoriasis patients is linked to decreased treatment responses.

 As you may know, psoriasis is an inflammatory disease and junk foods, high in saturated, trans fats, starches and sugars, promote inflammation.
 They also high are high in calories and hold little nutritional value.